Ask Experts Questions for FREE Help!

 Full Member

 I'm going out on a limb here so bear with me.
 I can totally relate to you situation from my own experience.
-Here's what I think, as a child you weren't shown love or affection and when you found it (or in need as you first put it) you took it anyway it was offered to you even by that dog of a boyfriend. he treated you badly. isolating you and chasing off friends and telling you no one wants you is a form of abuse.
+Here's what I think, as a child you weren't shown love or affection and when you found it (or in need as you first put it) you took it anyway it was offered to you even by that dog of a boyfriend.
+He treated you badly.
+Isolating you and chasing off friends and telling you no one wants you is a form of abuse.

-as for drinking wine and finding out the roommate had sex with you while you were out of it can be viewed as sexual assault. be under the influence of alcohol you were unable to give consent.
+As for drinking wine and finding out the roommate had sex with you while you were out of it can be viewed as sexual assault.
+Be under the influence of alcohol you were unable to give consent.

-asfor the other times, you were able to give consent but didn't in order to please the old boyfriend.
+Asfor the other times, you were able to give consent but didn't in order to please the old boyfriend.
 It felt wrong to you and that's why you felt as you did.
 I'm guessing you relaized then that you were no one's stepping stone or slut.
 You were used to satisfy someone's sexual pleasure and when that hit home, it hit you hard.

-as for what happened at the firehouse, I can't say other than I'm sorry they couldn't behave more like gentleman instead of brutes.
+As for what happened at the firehouse, I can't say other than I'm sorry they couldn't behave more like gentleman instead of brutes.
 As comrades with you and the special dedication firefighters have, I'm surprised they didn't close ranks around you and supplort you.

-as for everything being in the past, I'll be honest, it isn't. not when you are having flashbacks caused by triggers. the triggers can be very slight even to cause very intense flash backs. to the point you can actually feel yourself being touched.
-They can be crippling and debilitating. and can be seen as post traumatic stress disorder. any event in your past that can afect you so much by leaving an indelible permanent mark.
+As for everything being in the past, I'll be honest, it isn't.
+Not when you are having flashbacks caused by triggers.
+The triggers can be very slight even to cause very intense flash backs.
+To the point you can actually feel yourself being touched.
+They can be crippling and debilitating.
+And can be seen as post traumatic stress disorder.
+Any event in your past that can afect you so much by leaving an indelible permanent mark.

 Here's the good news.
-You can learn to remember by not reliving it.Part of the ptsd is that we relive those events when we remember them. they come into play unconsciously. that we can't control them.
+You can learn to remember by not reliving it.Part of the ptsd is that we relive those events when we remember them.
+They come into play unconsciously.
+That we can't control them.
 It'll take therapy and loving support from those around you.

 Your in a good place right now with inner strength, happily married,to do this.

-If no one has told you this yet, I will, YOU ARE NOT AT FAULT!!!!!!!!
+If no one has told you this yet, I will, YOU ARE NOT AT FAULT!!
 ONly of wanting to be loved and I know of no one who doesn't want that.
 I applaud you for you courage to write about it.
 It shows you are receptive to getting better and coming to terms with your abuse.

-As for what to tell anyone in your family, I can only tell you to say whats comfortable.
+As for what to tell anyone in your family, I can only tell you to say what's comfortable.
 If your husband already knows about it, thenthe more he can support you.

-Also check out the website on RAINN about rape abuse incest. there's allot you can learn there. and that you are not allone in this but one of the stronger ones to talk about it.
+Also check out the website on RAINN about rape abuse incest.
+There's allot you can learn there.
+And that you are not allone in this but one of the stronger ones to talk about it.

 Good luck and I'll keep you in my prayers

-Old Apr 22, 2007, 08:14 PM #8
+Apr 22, 2007, 09:14 PM

 I'm in counseling for a severe depression and then this incident came up which was actually a repeat incident from 3 years ago that had caused the same reaction in me.
 I would be the first to admit I have been coping/stuffing it down but never healing.
 I've started to see how this past stuff has made a trust a hard thing in my current relationships and that's why I'm trying to figure this one out.
 So, they were jerks.
 I get that.
 But why the hell didn't I stop it sooner and why the hell didn't anyone in a whole BUNCH of guys who worked with me step up to halt any of it?
 I had to give up something I dearly loved in order to get it to end for me.
 Maybe avoidance wasn't the right choice, but I had to leave before I could get strong.